cwuensch/ChannelListSaver/Readme_en.txt

 Warnings:
   * There are ONLY TMS models (eg SRP-2401CI +, CRP-2401, ...) support, NO Smart models !!!
   * Reverse Play is only possible within the same device class (satellite / cable / terrestrial)!
-  * When importing the settings, all timers are cleared.
+  * After importing the settings, the timers should be inspected.

 Known Bugs:
   - After a reset the service list (on the pot menu) and then import this by TAP favorites lists are sometimes overwritten from the pot.
 Column again import fixes the problem.